-Applied Computing focuses on the strategies and techniques for creating digital solutions to meet specific needs and to manage the threats to data, information and software security.
-The study examines the attributes of each component of an information system including people, processes, data and digital systems (hardware, software, networks), and how their interrelationships affect the types and quality of digital solutions.
+Applied Computing focuses on the strategies and techniques for creating digital solutions to meet specific needs, manage the threats to data and software security.
+The study examines the features of each component of an information system including people, processes, data and digital systems (hardware, software, networks).
 Applied Computing is underpinned by four key concepts: digital systems, data and information, approaches to problem solving, and interactions and impact.